gabriele-h/alma_xml_creator/README.md

 ## Output

 Only the information given will be added to the XML, except for the document declaration, which will always be added.

+For Subfields please consider the following:

+Leading "$" characters are discarded and all "$$" are handled as delimiters.
+So in theory you could provide the subfield without the leading "$$", but the first character of the string will have to be the subfield's code.
+Otherwise the script will take the first character of your subfield's content to be its code, as there is no way to tell which subfield it was intended to be.

 ## Example